ATaCR

 Miscellaneous default values and settings

---freq-band PD Specify comma-separated frequency limits (float, in Hz)
+--flag-freqs PD Specify comma-separated frequency limits (float, in Hz) over which to

-over which to calculate spectral features used in flagging
+calculate spectral features used in flagging the days/windows.
+[Default

 --tolerance TOL Specify parameter for tolerance threshold.
 If spectrum >